 Work on a Treatment Plan

 It is critical to diagnose your organization’s pain before it is in crisis and decline.
+Based on our experience, it is far harder to fix the issues when they hit these phases.
 By recognizing that the organization is in or headed toward decline, leadership has time to develop a turnaround or strategic plan.
 While it can hurt to admit failure, waiting for a crisis to address chronic pain leaves leaders with fewer options and less time.
 To assess the severity of the organization’s problems, talk to internal and external stakeholders and conduct research to ensure the organization is still relevant, serving current needs and following best practices.

 Remember the analogy of the frog in the boiling pot?
 Similarly, the symptoms of decline can sometimes come on so gradually that it can be easy to miss the warning signs.
 But, we encourage all social sector leaders to know their organizations and be courageous in recognizing when dramatic changes need to be made so these agencies can continue to successfully serve our communities.
 Please share your signs of crisis or decline and tell us about courageous, difficult decisions you’ve made.